Kelleykuang/Personal-webpage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm currently a first-year Ph.D. student in the Electrical and Computer Engineering Department at Carnegie Mellon University. advised by [Prof. Swarun Kumar](https://swarunkumar.com/).
-I received my bachelor's degree in Computer Science from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2021 with the Guomoruo Scholarship (Highest honor for USTC students).
+I received my bachelor's degree in Computer Science from the [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) in 2021 with the Guo Moruo Scholarship (Highest honor for USTC students).